 Realize that the first week or two are going to be focused on the process of online learning.
 Students will need to adjust to the new normal and learn all the new programs we’re introducing.

-I’m hearing from teachers who started teaching online 4-8 weeks ago.
-Many say the biggest mistake they made was not reducing the amount of work they assigned.
+I’ve talked to many teachers who say the biggest mistake they made was assigning too much work.
 If you start at full speed, it will get messy.
 Students will get overwhelmed.
-Some will check out.
-And by the time you figure things out, they’ll be less receptive.
+And by the time you figure things out, some will have already checked-out.

-Focus first on keeping it fun, easy, and supportive.
+First, focus on making sure the online learning experience is fun and easy.
+Be supportive.
 You can always pick up the pace once you and your students are comfortable learning online.

 Getting Started with Online Classroom Management

 The way to get the most out of our students when teaching remotely is to take a step back.
 Let them have fun.
 Let them make mistakes.
-Help them feel that they are doing ok, no matter how much work they are getting done.
+Make them feel ok, no matter how much work they are getting done.

 It will take some students longer than others to adjust.
-But we will get better results with a supportive and understanding approach than we will by trying to force things.
-Because ultimately, we have very little power in an online classroom.
+But we will get better results with a supportive and understanding approach than by trying to force things.
+And ultimately, we have very little power in an online classroom.

 So rather than worry about the students we can’t control, take the opportunity to shift control.
-It may seem counterintuitive, but if we take a step back, we give our students a chance to take a step forward.
+It may seem counterintuitive, but taking a step back gives students the chance to take a step forward.

 Be open to the possibility that our students will learn more responsibility, develop social-emotional skills, and master more content than they would in a live classroom.

-And to stay up-to-date with the latest resources and articles on student-centered learning, sign up for our free newsletter.
+To stay up-to-date with the latest on student-centered learning, sign up for our free newsletter.

 About the Author